Conditions for Regional Frequency Stability in Power System Scheduling -- Part II: Application to Unit Commitment: Case studies

 \subsection{Uniform-frequency model vs. Regional-frequency model}

 We first analyse the consequences of guaranteeing frequency stability stability in the system scheduling, and study the extra need for ancillary services in the presence of inter-area oscillations in frequency.
-The SUC is secured against a generation loss of 1.8GW occurring in England, i.e.~$P_\textrm{L}=1.8\textrm{GW}$.
+The SUC is secured against a generation loss of 1.8GW occurring in England, i.e.~$P^\textrm{L}=1.8\textrm{GW}$.

 Fig.~\ref{fig:SingleAreaVsMulti} compares three cases: 1) an energy-only scheduling, obtained from running the SUC with no frequency constraints implemented (therefore the scheduling solution does not guarantee frequency stability in the event of an outage); 2) a frequency-secured SUC, considering the uniform frequency model proposed in \cite{FeiStochastic}; and 3) a frequency-secured SUC, considering the constraints for regional frequency stability proposed in this paper.
 In the first case, referred to as `No stability guarantee' in Fig.~\ref{fig:SingleAreaVsMulti}, the inertia present is simply a by-product of energy, provided by nuclear plants and gas-fired plants used during periods of low wind generation.
-The volume PFR procured in this case is 0MW, since PFR is never a by-product of energy, as running part-loaded thermal plants would unnecesarily increase the cost of energy.
+The volume of PFR procured in this case is 0MW, since PFR is never a by-product of energy, as running part-loaded thermal plants would unnecessarily increase the cost of energy.
+In practice, most system operators mandate thermal units to provide PFR when generating, if their nominal capacity is larger than a predefined value; however, this scheduling with `No stability guarantee' does not consider such grid-code constraints, as it simply minimises the cost of producing energy.

 On the other hand, both inertia and PFR volumes increase for cases that guarantee frequency stability.
-The results show that accounting for the regional variations in frequency would not significantly increase these volumes as compared to the `Uniform frequency' case, which neglects the inter-area oscillations in frequency: the inertia procured is around $7\textrm{GW}\cdot \textrm{s}$ higher (i.e.~5\% higher), while PFR increases by 150MW (that is, just above 5\% higher ).
+The results show that accounting for the regional variations in frequency would not significantly increase these volumes as compared to the `Uniform frequency' case, which neglects the inter-area oscillations in frequency: the inertia procured is around $7\textrm{GW}\cdot \textrm{s}$ higher (i.e.~5\% higher), while PFR increases by 150MW (that is, just above 5\% higher).
 In following sections of this paper, we however demonstrate that the location of inertia and PFR in a particular region is key to guarantee stability.

 It is also insightful to visualize the carbon intensity of the system, presented in Fig.~\ref{fig:CarbonIntensity} for all three cases.
 The results show an increase of 40g$\mbox{CO}_{2}$/kWh from case `No stability guarantee' compared to case `Uniform frequency': since thermal plants must be committed to provide inertia and response, this increase in emissions is associated purely with stability actions that would have to be taken by the system operator.
 An additional 8.5g$\mbox{CO}_{2}$/kWh would be needed for guaranteeing stability in the presence of inter-area oscillations between England and Scotland.